Tailored Support

 Language and academic requirements

-Unsurprisingly, English language requirements are a common challenge for international students.
+Unsurprisingly, English language requirements are a common challenge for cross-border learners.
 Many students have studied English in the classroom but haven’t used it much in real-life situations.
 As a result, they may meet formal language requirements, but may still struggle to communicate both inside and outside the classroom.
 Understanding the importance of English language proficiency, many Australian universities set a 6.5 IELTS entry standard, which is 0.5 higher than New Zealand universities' standard.

 Similarly, students may not understand the academic requirements of New Zealand institutions.
 For example, students may be used to getting higher grades at home, and/or may not understand what plagiarism is and how to avoid it.